-Made from small-leaf Camellia sinesis bushes, Japanese sencha is a steamed, high-quality green tea variety.
-Do not confuse it with matcha – while matcha is grown under the shade, sencha green tea, albeit non-fermented as well, grows under full sunlight.2 What's more, matcha tea is often available as a green tea powder, while sencha is made using whole leaves.3
+Harvested from small-leaf Camellia sinesis bushes, Japanese sencha is a steamed, high-quality green tea variety.
+Do not confuse it with matcha — while matcha is grown under the shade, sencha green tea, albeit also nonfermented, grows under full sunlight.2 What's more, matcha tea is often available as a green tea powder, while sencha is made using whole leaves.3

-The plants' top leaves and buds are crucial for brewing Sencha tea.4 After harvesting and during processing, the leaves are rolled into a needle-like shape before being steamed.
-Afterwards, the leaves are dried, sorted and then blended.5
+The plant's top leaves and buds are crucial for brewing Sencha tea.4 After harvesting and during processing, the leaves are rolled into a needle-like shape before being steamed.
+Afterward, the leaves are dried, sorted and then blended.5

 Sencha leaf tea comes in different varieties and boast of different colors.
 Some appear as pale green, while others are a bright, greenish yellow.
 For example, asamushi, a lightly steamed sencha, is very pale and has a light, delicate taste.
-Deep-steamed sencha, or fukamushi, has a more pronounced color and a bolder taste.6 Other types of sencha include:7
+Deep-steamed sencha, or fukamushi, has a more pronounced color and a sweeter and richer taste, but is less astringent.6 The Spruce Eats lists some of the other types of sencha tea:7

 - Shincha, or Ichiban-cha, is a type of sencha harvested in the spring (or during the first harvest after the winter).
 It has a sweeter and richer flavor and has more umami than the other types.